PARKCHEOLHEE-lab/segment-selector/README.md

    - Define static methods in `SegmentSelector` class to automatically register tools

 4. Configuration:
-   - Adjust hyperparameters in `SegmentSelectorConfiguration` class
+   - Adjust hyperparameters in the `SegmentSelectorConfiguration` class
-   - Modify model settings in `MODEL_SETTINGS` for different behaviors
+   - Modify `MODEL_SETTINGS` in the `SegmentSelectorConfiguration` for different behaviors